furlan/ABAP-Active-Record/README.md

 The whole transation is executed using batch processing.

-`var oFlightsTable = oFlightModel.retrieveSet(["CARRID", "CONNID", "FLDATE", "PRICE"], {carrid: "LH", connid: "2402"});`
+`var oFlightsTable = oARModel.aarGetEntitySet('SFLIGHT', ["CARRID", "CONNID", "FLDATE", "PRICE"], {carrid: "LH", connid: "2402"});`

-For example, for the _retrieveSet_ method above, it's necessary follow requests:
+For example, for the _aarGetEntitySet_ method above, it's necessary follow requests:
 - first **request** (POST method) call to pass operation and SAP Table name;
 - 4 **request** (PUT method) calls to pass all 4 fields to be retrieved;
 - 2 **request** (PUT method) calls to pass 2 filter conditions and
 - last **result** (GET method) call to retrieve all information from database selection.

-It's necessary 8 calls in total for this example, in the same transation (batch).
+It's necessary 8 calls in total for this example, in the same transaction (batch).

-### ABAP
-Here is the list of methods implemented in ABAP in order to process database retrieval:

-- REQUESTSET_CREATE_ENTITY

-Called in the begginig of all transactions.
-It's responsible to define the table name and operation.

-- REQUESTSET_UPDATE_ENTITY

-Receive all parameters to build dynamic database operation.

-- RESULTSET_CREATE_ENTITY

-Used in _create_ method (PUT) and execute INSERT SQL command.

-- RESULTSET_DELETE_ENTITY

-Used in _destroy_ method (DELETE) and execute DELETE SQL command.

-- RESULTSET_GET_ENTITY

-Used in _getSingleValue_  and _find_ methods (GET) and execute SELECT SINGLE SQL command.

-- RESULTSET_GET_ENTITYSET

-Used in _retrieveSet_ method (GET) and execute SELECT SQL command.

-- RESULTSET_UPDATE_ENTITY

-Used in _update_ method (PUT) and execute UPDATE SQL command.

-### Sequence Calls

-Just as an example, here is the sequence calls to retrieve a set of records for SFLIGHT table:

-`var oFlightsTable = oFlightModel.retrieveSet(["CARRID", "CONNID", "FLDATE", "PRICE"], {carrid: "LH", connid: "2402"});`

-1. Call REQUESTSET_CREATE_ENTITY to start the proceesing and define some parameters.
-2. For each fiel in the list (i.e. `["CARRID", "CONNID", "FLDATE", "PRICE"]`) call REQUESTSET_UPDATE_ENTITY and store all store it in a internal table.
-3. For each property in the object (i.e. `{carrid: "LH", connid: "2402"}`) call REQUESTSET_UPDATE_ENTITY and store all filters to be used in WHERE clause in a internal table.
-4. At the end of processing, call RESULTSET_GET_ENTITYSET to execute a dynamic SELECT command and return the entityset with a list of all fields.
-5. On the SAPUI5 side, `aarModel` class provide all services, include to translate the format returned from **result** entity type to JSON format.

-Here is the return of RESULTSET_GET_ENTITYSET:
+Here is the return of **result** entity set method:

 `<model>SFLIGHT</model>`
 `<field>CARRID</field>`